Exact Rotating Wave Approximation: Introduction

 where $\mathcal{T}$ is the time ordering operator.
-Note that for our driven qubit problem the evaluation of Eq.~(\ref{Ugeneric}) is nontrivial even in the seemingly simple case of constant drive envelope $H_1(t)\equiv H_1$, because the Hamiltonian (\ref{Hrot0}) does not commute with itself at different times.
+Note that here, given that the Hamiltonian (\ref{Hrot0}) does not commute with itself at different times, the evaluation of this time-ordered product is nontrivial even in the simplest case of a constant drive envelope.

-In the weak coupling limit, defined by a small driving amplitude $H_1$ compared to the drive frequency $\omega$, it is useful to apply the RWA \cite{scully99} to our system.
-This amounts to taking the Hamiltonian (\ref{Hrot0}) and neglecting the fast-oscillating terms, a procedure which results in a Hamiltonian whose only time dependence is through the field strength $H_1(t)$,

-The corresponding time evolution of the qubit state, assuming it has been initialized to, for example, the basis state $|0\rangle$, describes a circle (in the rotating frame) around the Bloch sphere, resulting in Rabi oscillations of period $4\pi/H_1$ for an on-resonant drive of constant envelope $H_1$.
-The effective Hamiltonians introduced in this work are a generalization of this RWA Hamiltonian for predicting an accurate, stroboscopic time evolution for the strong driving case of $H_1\lesssim\omega$.

-Figure \ref{trajectories} shows a number of different Bloch sphere trajectories of a resonantly driven qubit with zero phase offset ($\Delta = 0$, $\phi=0$) for two qualitatively different envelope functions $H_1(t)$.
-Both envelopes are designed in a way that the resultant unitary operators (\ref{Ugeneric}) in the RWA result in a \textsc{not} gate, and accordingly the value of the gate duration, $t_{\gate}$, is determined by the condition that the area under each $H_1$-curve is $2\pi$.
-The three different kinds of trajectories in each Fig.~\ref{trajectories}(a) and (d)-(f) are time evolutions of the exact Hamiltonian (\ref{Hrot2}) [trajectory shown in red], the RWA Hamiltonian (\ref{HRWA}) [green], and the effective Hamiltonian [blue] derived in this paper.

-In Figs.~\ref{trajectories}(a) and (d)-(f) we have chosen different ratios $H_1^{(\max)}/\omega$ for the envelope functions shown in Figs.~\ref{trajectories}(b) and (c), which result in qualitatively different deviations between the RWA trajectories and exact trajectories.
-For sufficiently high field strengths such as those of Fig.~\ref{trajectories} the qubit undergoes cycloidal-like motions known as Bloch-Siegert oscillations, whose period is equal to the drive period (\ref{tc}) (we note that the phenomenon of the nontrivial drive dynamics in relation to these high-frequency oscillations has been commented on in Ref.~\cite{rao16}).
-The third trajectory, which is due to our effective Hamiltonians, agrees stroboscopically with the exact solution at points of agreement indicated by bullets.

-We note that for the square pulse in Fig.~\ref{trajectories}(b) these stroboscopic points are equidistant not only in time but also along the Bloch sphere [see (a)], which is not the case for the pulse form with sinusoidal ramping \cite{envelopeFunction} shown in (c) [see (d)-(f)].
-Also, for the Bloch sphere plots in Fig.~\ref{trajectories} we have used an effective Hamiltonian whose series has been terminated at second order in $1/\omega$.
-We find a noticeable difference between effective and exact points of agreement only in Fig.~\ref{trajectories}(f) where $H_1^{(\max)}/\omega = 0.67$.

-Let us now formalize the stroboscopic time evolution that defines our effective Hamiltonians.
-Motivated by the Bloch sphere trajectories of Fig.~\ref{trajectories} in which the effective trajectories agree with the exact trajectory once per Bloch-Siegert oscillation, we define the stroboscopic TEO via the generic TEO (\ref{Ugeneric}) with starting time $t_0$---which does not have to coincide with $t_i = 0$ but rather is chosen to be in the first interval of the drive period, $t_0\in[0, t_c]$---and $t_f = t_0 + n t_c$ where $n\in\mathbb{N}_0$,

-We use this discrete-time TEO in the following section to define our effective Hamiltonians.
-In all plots in Fig.~\ref{trajectories} we have chosen the time offset for this time evolution to agree with the starting time of the pulse, $t_0 = 0$.